easmar89/bmp-image-rotator/README.md

-# Bitmap Image Rotation V1.0
+# Bitmap Image Rotator V1.0

 A new adventure with binary data.
 This time, with no libraries and for the love of reinventing the wheel, I worked on a Python program that rotates a given bitmap (BMP) image by 90 degrees clockwise.
 The script reads the input image file, processes the pixel data to perform the rotation, and writes the rotated pixel data to a new BMP file named `output.bmp`.